What Vegans Cannot Eat

 The use of carmine in both food and cosmetics presents a clear ethical dilemma for vegans, as it runs counter to the principles of cruelty-free living.

-The pursuit of ethical alternatives to carmine has led to the development of various plant-based colourants, offering the same striking hues without reliance on insect-derived ingredients.
+Pursuing ethical alternatives to carmine has led to the development of various plant-based colourants, offering the same striking hues without relying on insect-derived ingredients.

 By choosing carmine-free products and advocating for more transparent labelling in the food and cosmetic industries, vegans align their lifestyle with compassion, non-exploitation, and sustainability while driving positive changes in product formulations and manufacturing processes.